Livonian campaign (1617–1618)

 Livonian campaign was the main theatre of the Polish–Swedish War (1617–1618).
-While the main Swedish objective to capture Riga failed, the Swedes managed to capture Pärnu, which they had for the next two years.
+While the main Swedish objective to capture Riga failed, the Swedes managed to capture Pärnu, which they held for the next two years.

 Background

-In 1616, Wolmar Fahrensbach, the governor over Courland, began secret talks with the Swedish Government.
+In 1616, Wolmar Fahrensbach, the governor of Courland, began secret talks with the Swedish Government.
 Due to these talks, he managed to ally Courland with Sweden against the Commonwealth.

 The talks were mostly caused by Fahrensbach not receiving the rank of commander over the fortress of Dünamünde, which caused him to take offense at the Commonwealth.
 He had also initiated a conflict with the city of Riga.
 The situation in Sweden was different.
 Sweden had lost control of Älvsborg, which was a strategic fortress situated on the Kattegat during the Kalmar War.
 Sweden was forced to pay one million riksdaler to get the fortress back, which was a lot of money.
 The Swedish Chancellor, Axel Oxenstierna, convinced the king to take advantage of the situation in Courland.